durosyan/durosyan/README.md

 ## Hi there 👋

-My name is Ryan, I mess around with stuff and things.
+My name is Ryan, I mess around with stuff and things, sometimes it works!
-I really have no idea what I'm doing, but sometimes it works!

 ---